Video Lesson 1 – Journey to Japan, An Adventure to Remember

 & download the Teachers’ Guide below

-In this video, students get to travel all over Japan with our volunteers.
-We start at the Sapporo Snow Festival, check out a samurai festival in Minamisoma, feed the deer at Nara Park, then head south for more adventures.
+Within the video format, students get to travel all over Japan with our volunteers.
+We start at the Sapporo Snow Festival, check out a samurai festival in Minamisoma, feed the deer at Nara Park, then head south for even more adventures.
 At each stop, volunteers share their tips and knowledge, such as how to eat the takoyaki (fried octopus balls), and what the Kinkakuji Temple is plated with (solid gold!)

-The Teachers’ Guide includes a sheet introducing Japan, maps for students to use as they watch, both comprehension and discussion questions, and options for further resources.
+The Teachers’ Guide includes an information sheet introducing Japan, maps for students to orient themselves to the islands of Japan as they watch, comprehension and discussion questions to help them connect to and build on what they have learned, and options for further resources.

 How To Use

-Please note the Evaluation Survey at the back of the Teachers’ Guide.
+Please note the Evaluation Survey at the back of the Lesson 1 Journey to Japan Teachers’ Guide.
 Your input helps us improve our content.
 Thank you!

 View and use Video Lesson 1 HERE